njacobs5074/InOutBoard/README.md

 * Login/Connect - Will prompt you for a "handle" and your name.
 Both are free-form text.
 * Status - Once you've logged in, you can update your status and comment.
-* Logout/Disconnect - Once logged in, you logout.
+* Logout/Disconnect - Once logged in, you can logout should you so desire..

 ### Testing
 For server-side components, I used jUnit and Spring's related annotations.
 For the client-side (JavaScript) components, I used